jimhigson/oboe.js-dissertation/main/main.md

 is indeterminate [@ecma3 4.3.3].
 In the example above the people objects would probably have been written based on either a class with two public properties or a hash map.
-On receiving this data the text would be demarshalled into similar orderless structures and that the data found an ordered expression during transport would be quickly forgotten.
+On receiving this data the text would be demarshalled into similar orderless structures and it would be quickly forgotten that the data found an ordered expression during transport.
 When viewing a document as a stream and interpreting while still incomplete it is easier to mistakenly react differently according to field order.
 If nodes from the example above were used when only the first field has